kcoyle/RDF-AP/README.md

 This proposes a modification to the Description Set Profile to include design patterns used for validation.

-There are two main components of the application profile: entities, and properties.
-There are three primary types of relationships between these: entity/entity relationships, property/property relationships, and entity/property relationships.
+There are three main components of the application profile: entities, properties, and values.
+There are five primary types of relationships between these: entity/entity relationships, property/property relationships, and entity/property relationships, property/value relationships, and value/value relationships.
 The relationships can be of type dependency, choice, or compound.

 ## Primary and Secondary Entities